k2sebeom/dambyurak-nft/README.md

 # Dambyurak NFT

+### Before you do this...

+1. Deploy your contract to chain
+1. Get the contract address
+1. Update values from wall.js first

 ### How to prepare NFT assets

 First, to sync github assets and the actual NFT assets, clean up the repo